ihor-delta/delta/APPS.md

     - nation-group communication is possible under the rule of cooperation-oriented messages only according to challenges we have to pass as specie to reach The Venus Project for everybody of representatives of mankind and these messages are public
     - age-group communication is possible under the principle of "sharing ideas and collaboration" for building knowledge-based society where all the messages are public
 - all messages are sorted by tags and sorted by the relevance by the principle of @CI mechanism according to priorities of the Freedoms
-- messaging through other representatives for @CI mechanisms is forbidden if it's not a matter of life and death
+- messaging through other representatives for @CI mechanisms is disabled if it's not a matter of life and death
-- threats and expressions of intentions that contradict the Freedoms are forbidden
+- threats and expressions of intentions that contradict the Freedoms are disabled
-- helping to react through @CI mecanisms are forbidden except of memories of reactions
+- helping to react through @CI mecanisms are disabled except of memories of reactions
-- make an attention messages are forbidden
+- make an attention messages are disabled
 - feeling messages are forbidden except of messages for doctors psychiatrists
-- make remarks of other representatives is forbidden
+- make remarks of other representatives is disabled
 - helping to react is possible only for children and teenagers which do not know how to react on situations in their life
+- social games structure of messaging is disabled

 ## @app.Alert
 - the search/seek/supplication (where seek and supplication are in priority) for help for the victims is realized consciously and subconsciously through @CI mechanisms, where the request is sending automatically and permanently, to special authorities by the echo signal method, which is sent to representatives of mankind who can help and are engaged in law enforcement activities and situative authorities within the country where the victim is located, till the victim(s) is/are not in safety